Oversight and management of GHG emissions

 Climate risk assessment

 Previous assessments of physical climate risks have indicated that the Organisation has relatively low exposure to chronic physical risks.
 The most significant acute physical risks identified were extreme wind and rainfall events.
-Although with low impact, these events do have the potential to damage facilities and equipment, disrupt port accessibility due to changes in swell patterns, interrupt operations and logistics chains, and compromise the supply of raw materials.
+Although low- impact, these events can still damage facilities and equipment, disrupt port access due to changes in swell patterns, interrupt operations and logistics chains, and compromise the supply of raw materials.

 Climate related metrics and targets